All Episodes

 We're glad you called, sir.

-Welcome to the uh program.
+Welcome to the program.

 Hey, Sean.

-Uh yeah, I've just got something to say about how I think this can be cleared up to the American people.
+Yeah, I've just got something to say about how I think this can be cleared up to the American people.

-I really think it's important for President Trump to uh have a State of the Union to come in and explain exactly what's going on with the Mueller uh investigation, Comey, the the just break it down like uh BB did a couple of days ago, because I think after talking to family and friends, people are very confused, they get fragmented information, they're really not sure how it all ties together.
+Comey, just break it down like BB did a couple of days ago, because I think after talking to family and friends, people are very confused.

-They're never in the main Yeah, they're never in the mainstream media gonna give it to you.
+Yeah, they're never in the mainstream media going to give it to you.

-There's the aspect of all right, Clinton committed crimes with the email server.
+There's the aspect of, all right, Clinton committed crimes with the email server.

 She obstructed justice as such.

-Uh but she but he hates Trump and loves Hillary and wanted Hillary to continue because that's what he was involved in.
+But he hates Trump and loves Hillary and wanted Hillary to continue because that's what he was involved in.

-Now, as I have just said that, and I haven't even mentioned Bruce Orr and Nelly Orr and some of the other, just think that that is the biggest summary I can give, and it's all true.
+Now, as I have just said that, and I haven't even mentioned Bruce Orr and Nellie Orr and some of the other, just think that that is the biggest summary I can give, and it's all true.

-But it's hard for just the general public out here to understand, and you reach somewhere between eight and ten million people a day on your radio show.
+And you reach somewhere between 8 and 10 million people a day on your radio show.

-Actually, more like 15 or 16, but not well.
+Actually, more like 15 or 16, but not like 17 to 20 million.

 Oh, okay.

-Thanks, Linda.
+Thanks, London.

 I was looking at something else.

-Here's the thing.
+Listen, here's the thing.

 You make this TV show successful.

-The reason I try every night, the reason my monologue and on TV is so detailed is because I know you work all day, you're serving your your your fellow human beings, whatever goods and services you produce, whatever job you have, and you're taking care of your families and paying the taxes and making the country great.
+You're serving your fellow human beings, whatever goods and services you produce, whatever job you have, and you're taking care of your families and paying the taxes and making the country great.

 So it's my job to simplify that.

-Um, but uh the that summary I just gave you is it.
+But that summary I just gave you is it.

 And maybe we should just put the summary on the website.